scarletcho/WN18RR-hp/README.md

 # WN18RR-hp
-Hypernymy and Instance Hypernymy subset of WN18RR (Dettmers et al., 2018)
+A Filtered subset of Hypernymy and Instance Hypernymy pairs in WN18RR (Dettmers et al., 2018) for taxonomy path generation.